December 31, 2020

 - Identify your purpose.
 It is vital that our work has meaning, that it in some way serves a purpose higher than ourselves.
 Employee engagement rates are so abysmal that it is clear many of us need more purpose in our lives.
 This sea change in our society at large suggests now may be a great time to reach for the stars.

 - Deploy optimism.
 Hope keeps us going when things seem most bleak.
 In any career transition, there will be setbacks, frustrations, even times you want to give up.
 Hope buoys you in the face of despair—allowing you to return to optimism and cling to the belief that your dreams are possible.

 Finally, if you’re used to being at the top of your field and must now start lower down, be prepared to exhibit a lot of humility.
 With grit and determination, you can and will rise to the top of whatever you pursue.
-It just takes time, and a won’t-take-no-for-an-answer attitude.
-Armed with these, the sky’s the limit.
+It just takes time and a won’t-take-no-for-an-answer attitude.
+Armed with this newfound knowledge of the psychology of success, the sky’s the limit.